Conditions Anthrax

 There are many antibiotics that are effective against the anthrax pathogen.
 They are usually given as infusions and sometimes also combined.
 Depending on the severity of the course of the disease, supporting treatment in the intensive care unit may be necessary.
 If the course of the disease has already progressed to the point where the bacteria have been able to produce numerous toxins, antibiotic therapy is usually no longer successful.

-Injection anthrax can cause death of the affected skin and underlying soft tissue.
-These areas must then be surgically removed, sometimes several times.
+Injection anthrax can cause death of the affected skin and underlying tissue.
+The tissue in the area must then be surgically removed, sometimes several times.

-What protective measures can be taken when in the presence of an infected person?
+What protective measures can be taken during contact with an infected person?

 Although the risk of contracting the infection from an infected person is extremely low, infection is possible if contact is made with contaminated clothing or wound fluid.
 The following measures, which reduce the risk of infection, apply primarily to hospital personnel: